-Big government maintains that there are no such things as intelligent alien life forms, while evidence to the contrary abounds.
-There were 2,625 reported UFO sightings in 2000, 3,069 reported sightings in 2010, 3370 in 2018 and already 3,496 in the first 9 months of 2019—all listed with the National UFO Reporting Center.
+Big government has maintained that there are no such things as intelligent alien life forms, while evidence to the contrary abounds with 2,625 reported UFO sightings in 2000, 3,069 reported sightings in 2010 and 7,291 in 2020 — all listed with the National UFO Reporting Center.

 “Behind the scenes, high ranking Air Force officers are soberly concerned about UFOs.
 But through official secrecy and ridicule, many citizens are led to believe the unknown flying objects are nonsense.” —Former head of the CIA Roscoe Hillenkoetter, 1960

 Considerable speculation exists as to what the future holds when humankind formally meets up with alien races.
 Who’s to say whether they will be friend or foe.
 For example, in L. Ron Hubbard’s Battlefield Earth, the alien invaders were definitely foe, however, by the end of the story, there are many alien races both friend and foe.
 If you have not yet read it, you can download the first 13 chapters or listen to the first hour free.